 Caregivers agonizing over the question of whether or not they should accompany an elderly loved one to the doctor often weigh the desire to become more educated about a senior's care with not wanting to unnecessarily step on the toes of the elder or their doctor.

-A recently published study, led by researchers at the Johns Hopkins Bloomberg School of Public Health, sheds some light on this issue, illuminating some of the habits and outcomes of seniors who visit the doctor with a companion.
+A study led by researchers at the Johns Hopkins Bloomberg School of Public Health, sheds some light on this issue, illuminating some of the habits and outcomes of seniors who visit the doctor with a companion.

 The study, conducted on Medicare beneficiaries, found that only one-third of elderly people who were accompanied on doctor's visits actually needed their companion to assist them with activities like moving around or going to the bathroom.